-3Morellec, Nikolov, and Schurhoff (2012) develop a dynamic trade-off model to examine the importance of managershareholder conflicts in the choice of capital structure.
+&lt;sup>3 Morellec et al. (2012) develop a dynamic trade-off model to examine the importance of manager-shareholder conflicts in the choice of capital structure.
 They find that adding agency cost helps resolve the low leverage puzzle and the time series patterns of leverage ratios.
 They also find that the variations in agency costs are sizable, and the level of agency conflicts is correlated with commonly used proxies for corporate governance.
-Coles, Daniel, and Naveen (2006) argue that CEO compensation that features high sensitivity of CEO wealth to stock price volatility implements riskier policy choices such as higher R&D expenditures and leverage.
-Edmans, Gabaix, Sadzik, and Sannikov (2012) study optimal CEO compensation in a dynamic framework and find that the optimal contract can be implemented by escrowing the CEO's pay into a "dynamic incentive account."
+Coles et al. (2006) argue that CEO compensation that features high sensitivity of CEO wealth to stock price volatility implements riskier policy choices such as higher R&D expenditures and leverage.
+Edmans et al. (2012) study optimal CEO compensation in a dynamic framework and find that the optimal contract can be implemented by escrowing the CEO's pay into a "dynamic incentive account."
 Ederer and Manso (2013) find that compensation based on the pay-for-performance principle is effective in inducing managerial effort and productivity.
 Dittmann and Maug (2007) calibrate a static structural model to find the best mix of straight equity, stock options, and cash compensation that keeps CEO effort at the same level while decreasing the costs to the firm.
 Eisfeldt and Rampini (2008) argue that substantial bonuses are required to incentivize managers to declare capital must be reallocated under information asymmetry.
-Eisfeldt, Falato, and Xiaolan (2020) show that ignoring equity-based income causes incorrect measurement of the returns to high-skilled labor, with substantial effects on macroeconomic trends.
-Panousi and Papanikolaou (2012) maintain that compensation with stock options can mitigate the negative impact of managerial risk aversion on investment.
+Eisfeld et al. (2020) show that ignoring equity-based income causes incorrect measurement of the returns to high-skilled labor, with substantial effects on macroeconomic trends.
 Page (2018) estimates a dynamic model of CEO compensation and effort provision.
-He finds that variation in CEO attributes explains the majority of variation in compensation and removing CEO influence increases shareholder value.
+He finds that variation in CEO attributes explains the magerial risk aversion on investment.
+Page (2018) estimates a dynamic model of CEO compensation and effort provision.
+He finds that variation in CEO attributes explains the magerial risk aversion on investment.
+Page (2018) estimates a dynamic model of CEO compensation and effort provision.
+He finds that variation in CEO attributes explains the magoring to variatio and welfare implications of imperfect investor protection.

-average CEO compensation contract incentivizes overinvestment in physical capital by 1.3 percentage points per year.
-Albuquerue and Wang (2008) develop a dynamic stochastic general equilibrium model to study asset pricing and welfare implications of imperfect investor protection.
 Nikolov and Whited (2014) develop and estimate a dynamic model to study the impact of agency frictions on firm cash holdings.
 Despite the substantial literature on corporate governance and agency frictions, what is less well understood is the joint dynamics of agency frictions, managerial compensation, and firm innovation, as well as its aggregate implications.
 Our paper aims to shed light on this by developing and estimating a new dynamic general equilibrium model.
 Different from this strand of literature, which often treats executive compensation as exogenously given, we study the joint determination of managerial compensation, firm innovation, and economic growth in a united dynamic framework.
 Our general equilibrium framework offers significant value-added compared to what is previously done in the literature, given that taking the effect of knowledge spillovers into account, as well as the endogenous response of the firms to their competitors' innovation choices are key to assess the true welfare cost of managerial agency frictions.